torik42/YaLafi/README.md

 for larger files it can be slower than 'Tex2txt/tex2txt.py --char'.
 Run-time increases quasi linearly with file size.
-Due to token generation for each single “normal” character, memory usage of YaLafi may be substantial for long input texts.
+Due to token generation for each single “normal” character, memory usage may be substantial for long input texts.

 Number of effective code lines (without blank and pure comment lines) is around 1050 for Tex2txt/tex2txt.py and 1350 for yalafi/\*.py in total.